A delicious lemon pasta, with prosciutto and poppy seeds, that's just a little bit different from the usual.

 - 1/4 cup heavy cream

-- 1/4 cup finely grated Parmesan, plus more to garnish
+- 1/4 cup Parmesan, grated, plus more to garnish

 - Heat butter and oil in a skillet over medium-high heat.
 Add the shallots.
 Season with salt and pepper, and cook, stirring, until soft, about 2 minutes.
 Add the poppy seeds and cook, stirring, until fragrant and shallots begin to brown lightly, about 3 minutes.
 Add the wine and cook until almost all the liquid evaporates, about 5 minutes.
 Add buttermilk and cream.
 Cook, stirring, until reduced slightly, about 3 minutes.